After taking such a strong stand, what will Mormons do now that same-sex marriage is the law across the US?

 True doctrine, understood, changes attitudes and behavior.
 (Elder Boyd K. Packer, October 1986 General Conference, Little Children.)

 Finally, while Mormons don’t believe in forcing others to practice their faith, they are encouraged to seek laws that support the practice of their faith as long they are “also favorable to the public health, safety, or morals.“ In other words, where they see a shared public interest, expect them to speak up and act vigorously, within the law, to influence change or support the status quo.
 (See Dallin H. Oaks, Balancing Truth and Tolerance.)

 Obey and Respect, But Never Stop Influencing Change

 So The Church of Jesus Christ of Latter-day Saints hasn’t changed its position on the subject of same-sex marriage or the importance of traditional families.
 Mormons feel even more anxious now because they see prophecies being fulfilled and religious liberties at risk.
 But as long as they’re allowed to fully live their religion, don’t expect them to defy the law.
 And never expect to see disrespect for differing beliefs or lifestyles.
 Expect them to respectfully and lawfully speak up, adhere to their principles, actively protect personal and institutional religious liberty, and influence change by teaching and warning others whenever they appropriately can.

-Kevin Crenshaw is a Mormon who serves as a volunteer seminary teacher for LDS youth.
-Although he makes every effort to be a careful student of LDS theology and history, the opinions expressed are his own.
+Kevin Crenshaw is a member of the Church of Jesus Christ of Latter-day Saints who serves as a volunteer seminary teacher for LDS youth.
+Although he makes every effort to be a careful student of Church theology and history, the opinions expressed are his own.
 He is not authorized to speak officially in behalf of The Church of Jesus Christ of Latter-day Saints.